MeyerCorporation/Usps.Core/README.md

 ### [Core](https://github.com/MeyerCorporation/Usps.Core/tree/dev/Core)

-This is a .NET Core library which contains actual translation of the REST inputs to the non-standard input of the USPS API.
-It also creates a NuGet package which allows the functionality to be included in other web application.
-This is available as a NuGet package.
+This is a .NET Standard library which contains actual translation of the REST inputs to the non-standard input of the USPS API.
+It also creates a NuGet package which allows the functionality to be included in other .NET applications.

 ### [ExampleConsole](https://github.com/MeyerCorporation/Usps.Core/tree/dev/ExampleConsole)